 Reports allow teachers to see who is engaing, how often, and how successful each student is.
 Share classes with other teachers so that colleagues can also track the progress of students and the whole class easily.
 A usage report tells you when students used quiz and how many questions were attempted.
 An overview report shows you the mastery status of each student.
 Question analysis tells you the top ten least and most understood questions.
 Class matrix shows you progress by topic.
 You can download this data in CSV format to take snapshots to demonstrate progress over time.

 A personal tutor

 When a student answers a question incorrectly, Smart Revise presents helpful advice about the correct answer as well as a link directly to a relevant YouTube video from Craig’n’Dave and/or text book references to Paul Long’s Ultimate GCSE resources.

 Smart Revise quietly compiles a personalised revision checklist of topics and videos that a student should watch to maximise their learning and success in exams.

 Students can see their revision priorities in real time and if their teacher chooses, each student can control their own topic filters too.

 Retrieving knowledge frequently by attempting questions over a long period of time is known as “spaced practice” and is one of the most effective revision techniques.
 By unlocking an increasing number of topics as they are taught throughout the course and encouraging students to do little and often, students benefit from spaced practice.
-Use Smart Quiz as a ten minute starter in every lesson, a plenary or homework.
+Use Smart Quiz as a seven minute starter in every lesson, a plenary or homework.

 Smart Quiz uses algorithms that adapt to each student.
 Questions that are answered correctly are presented less frequently, but they never completely disappear.
 Recent research has shown that mixing up topics that have been previously taught is three times more effective than “blocking” (one topic at a time).
 By unlocking multiple topics, Smart Quiz will interleave questions automatically.